Can Someone Hack my WhatsApp Account and Chat without my phone?

 Media File Attack

 Both WhatsApp and Telegram are affected by Media File Jacking.
-This exploit takes advantage of how apps receive and write media items such as images and movies to the device’s external storage.
+This exploit takes advantage of how apps receive and writes media items such as images and movies to the device’s external storage.

-The assault begins with installing malware concealed within a seemingly innocent program.
+The attack begins with installing malware concealed within a seemingly innocent program.
 This may then be used to keep an eye on incoming Telegram or WhatsApp files.
-The virus might replace the original with a phony when a new file is received.
+The virus might replace the original with a phoney when a new file is received.
 The firm that found the problem, Symantec, believes it may be exploited to defraud individuals or propagate false information.

 There is a simple solution to this problem.
 You should check WhatsApp’s Settings and select Chat Settings.
 Then locate the Save to Gallery option and toggle it to Off.
 This will safeguard you from this risk.
 However, a genuine solution to the problem will require app developers to change how apps handle media files in the future.